GhostZero-bytes/GhostZero-bytes/README.md

 ## Hi there 👋

-My name is Joshua Mahurin

-I'm an IT student and aspiring system administrator focused on building, hardening, and automating local infrastructure.
-My main areas of practice include enterprise networking, virtualization, and directory services.
+IT student building and documenting SOHO networks, servers, and network security.
+I focus on virtualization and directory services.

 Current Tech Stack & Lab Environment: